 Replacing the Carriage

+This is much simpler than removal.
 Remove the bolt that connects the rail to the wall bracket.
 Fit the replacement carriage onto the end of the rail and reconnect the rail.

 Run the garage door.
 This should automatically reconnect the door to the opening assembly.
 Congratulate yourself on a garage door repair well done.